elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-significance-of-intercepts-and-vertex-in-graphing-functions.md

 url: /learn/mathematics/questions/what-is-the-significance-of-intercepts-and-vertex-in-graphing-functions
 score: -1.0
 related_article1:
-    id: 163729
+    id: 163732
-    title: >-
-        Describe the key features of a quadratic function graph.
+    title: How do you graph a piecewise function?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-key-features-of-a-quadratic-function-graph
+    url: /learn/mathematics/questions/how-do-you-graph-a-piecewise-function
 related_article2:
-    id: 163730
+    id: 163739
-    title: >-
-        How do you convert a quadratic equation from vertex form to standard form?
+    title: How can real-world applications of functions be used in business modeling?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-convert-a-quadratic-equation-from-vertex-form-to-standard-form
+    url: /learn/mathematics/questions/how-can-realworld-applications-of-functions-be-used-in-business-modeling
 related_article3:
-    id: 163734
+    id: 163731
-    title: >-
-        How is the average rate of change calculated for a function?
+    title: What are the characteristics of exponential functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-the-average-rate-of-change-calculated-for-a-function
+    url: /learn/mathematics/questions/what-are-the-characteristics-of-exponential-functions
 related_article4:
-    id: 163729
+    id: 163732
-    title: >-
-        Describe the key features of a quadratic function graph.
+    title: How do you graph a piecewise function?
     subject: Mathematics
+    url: /learn/mathematics/questions/how-do-you-graph-a-piecewise-function
+related_article5:
+    id: 163739
+    title: How can real-world applications of functions be used in business modeling?
+    subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-key-features-of-a-quadratic-function-graph
+    url: /learn/mathematics/questions/how-can-realworld-applications-of-functions-be-used-in-business-modeling
 ---

 &nbsp;